cwiklikwojciech/getVideos/README.md

 The application is designed to store the user's favorite videos within the site.

 Videos are listed with data such as
-● number of plays
+* Item 1● number of plays
-● number of likes
+* Item 2● number of likes
 ● name of the movie
 ● movie thumbnail
 ● date of adding to the library